How Does the Canadian Judicial System Address Repeat Offenders?

 What Are the Potential Consequences of Being Convicted as a Repeat Offender in Ontario?

 The consequences of repeat convictions in Ontario can be significant.
-The province’s government reported earlier in 2024 that it’s putting more repeat offenders involved in violent crimes in jail and more closely monitoring activity while the repeat offenders are out on bail.
+The province’s government reported earlier in 2024 that it’s putting more repeat offenders involved in violent crimes in jail, but also more closely monitoring those repeat offenders’ activities while they are out on bail.

 The consequences for nonviolent repeat offence convictions are also severe.
-For example, while a first-time DUI conviction can result in a one-year license suspension and a fine of up to $1,000, a second or third DUI conviction can lead to at least 30 days in jail and a fine that’s up to the judge’s determination.
+For example, while a first-time DUI conviction can result in a fine of $1,000, a second DUI conviction can lead to at least 30 days in jail, and a third DUI conviction can lead to at least 120 days in jail in addition to a fine that will be up to the judge’s discretion.

 • Potential to be denied early release for good behaviour.